kaklise/WNTR/documentation/extensions/stormwater.rst

 Drinking water functionality in WNTR is cross referenced in the documentation below to provide additional background.

-S-WNTR uses EPA's `Storm Water Management Model (SWMM) <https://www.epa.gov/water-research/storm-water-management-model-swmm>`_ :cite:p:`ross22` through the use of two open-source Python packages managed by the `pyswmm organization <https://www.pyswmm.org>`_.
+S-WNTR uses the following software packages to run `EPA's Storm Water Management Model (SWMM) <https://www.epa.gov/water-research/storm-water-management-model-swmm>`_ :cite:p:`ross22`:
-This includes:

-* **pyswmm** :cite:p:`pyswmm`: used to run SWMM hydraulic simulations, https://github.com/pyswmm/pyswmm
+* **epaswmm** :cite:p:`ross22`: used to run SWMM hydraulic simulations and read OUT files, https://github.com/USEPA/Stormwater-Management-Model
-* **swmmio** :cite:p:`swmmio`: used to access and modify SWMM INP files, https://github.com/pyswmm/swmmio
+* **swmmio** :cite:p:`swmmio`: used to read and write SWMM INP files and read RPT files, https://github.com/pyswmm/swmmio

 A subset of WNTR classes/methods/functions that were developed for drinking water resilience analysis are imported into the stormwater subpackage to provide capabilities for